myTerminal/ursa/README.md

     ./ursa-retrieve

-You should be presented with three file explorer windows for the three decrypted data volumes, each having the same exact data.
+You should be presented with a file explorer window with the most recent data recorded by *ursa*.

 ### Regular Backups